builtwithpurpose/built-with-purpose/README.md

 ## new mail created and added.
-production must will be explicitly promoted by the builtwithpurpose github only.
+production must will be explicitly promoted by the builtwithpurpose github only